ubc-library-rc/dryad2dataverse/docs/installation.md

 ## Simple installation using Pip

-Once you've installed Python, installation via `pip` is very simple.
-Dryad2dataverse isn't on [PyPi](https://pypi.org/) yet, but you can still use Python's package manager, `pip`:
+Once you've installed Python, installation via `pip` is very simple:

-`pip install git+https://github.com/ubc-library-rc/dryad2dataverse.git@master`
+`pip install dryad2dataverse`

 Of course, if you want to use a branch other than _master_, you can switch _master_ for the branch you want.
 This is not recommended, though, as the _master_ branch contains the most current [stable] release.

+### Installing from the Github repository

+If you require a specific commit, branch, etc, you can install directly from Github using `pip`:

+`pip install git+https://github.com/ubc-library-rc/dryad2dataverse.git@master`

+Of course, you can also install other branches or specific commits as required; see the documentation for `pip` on how to do that.

 ## Manual Download